micheles/papers/PITCHME.md

 +++

+- however good the underlying libraries, your software will collapse if you have the wrong architecture (speaking from experience)

++++

 - if reading data is the big issue, consider using a distributed filesystem
 - the performance of NFS was really good for us